Cipherpy/TAXObot/README.md

 - `requirements.txt`: List of dependencies.
 - `README.md`: This file.
 - `.env`: Environment variables file (not included, must be created manually).

+## ⚠️ Disclaimer

+- TAXObot does not provide exhaustive coverage of all marine species.

+- The current version is limited to a selected subset of species within the listed taxonomic groups.

+- This application is a prototype developed for research and evaluation purposes.

+- Additional species, taxonomic groups, and enhanced functionalities will be incorporated in future releases.

 ## Contributing
 ### We welcome contributions to enhance TAXObot.
 To contribute: